NJIT-WIS/project-management-github-activity/README.md

 #### Things we don't understand
 1. How to create and manage a database for a web app.[1]
+2. How to integrate third-party services and APIs into a web application.[2]
 #### Things we want to know next**